MPavn/Fingerprint_Authenitification/README.md

 # Fingerprint_Authenitification
-Maya Pavan and Emily Garceau
+by Maya Pavan and Emily Garceau

 ## Overview
 This project designs and implements a simple fingerprint authentication system that can enroll users by processing their fingerprint images and verify their identity using the enrolled data